MJAlexander/distortr/README.md

 # distortr
+This package aims to aid in the exploration and fitting of temporal smoothing methods.
+It was designed to be particularly useful in the context of exploring models to estimate demographic indicators.
+Given data are often sparse or unreliable, especially in the case of developing countries, models that estimate demographic indicators for multiple areas / countries are often hierarchical, incorporating pooling of information across geographies. `distortr` allows for Bayesian hirearchical models to be fit with a variety of different temporal smoothers.

+The package consists of two main parts:

-This package contains functions to simulate time series of distortions, and fit and validate models.
+1. Functions to simulate time series of distortions and fit and validate models on simulated data.
 Both the simulation and model fits can be based on one or a combination of ARMA, P-splines and Gaussian processes.
+2. Functions to fit Bayesian hierarchical models to datasets with observations from multiple countries.
+The user can specify whether or not to include a linear trend, and the type of temporal smoother to fit to the data.

 ## How to install
 In R: